apthorpe/ostranaut_qs/README.md

 How the hell is it even Saturday?

 Day 3: I've missed two payments already and today has to be the day.
 Pineda has a contact on OKLG she says can help me unload some of this gear.
 Problem is, she only told me where to meet - no name, no description. *"Just go to the bar; they'll find you.
 And be nice."* I've been stationside an hour and I don't see a bar anywhere.
+She knows I've only seen the 'breaker arm.
+Also, this place is *clean*.

 __Where is the bar, Olive?__